 Are Vaccines Safe?

-First of all, vaccines are safe, effective, and necessary for the general health of the population.
+First of all, vaccines are safe, effective, and necessary for the population’s general health.
 Without vaccines, we would see the return of long-forgotten diseases that have been under control for decades.
 This resurgence could result in widespread sickness and death.

 Before any vaccine is made available to the public, it goes through years of testing and evaluation for it to be licensed by the Food and Drug Administration (FDA).

 Tests are conducted in clinical trials that begin with 20 to 100 volunteers being vaccinated.
 After the initial tests, trials with thousands of volunteers are conducted.
-These tests and clinical trials take several years before the safety of the vaccine is verified, the correct dosage is determined, and the immune system reaction is gauged.
+These tests and clinical trials take several years before the vaccine’s safety is verified, the correct dosage is determined, and the immune system reaction is gauged.

 But the testing doesn’t end after a vaccine has been approved.
 Every batch of vaccine produced is tested for potency, purity, and sterility, and the results are reviewed by the FDA to ensure quality and safety standards are being met.